emuai-cl/NFT-frontend/Textos/roadmap.md

   After having the car fully designed, we need to find the way to bring it to reality.
 This is, contacting the necessary supplyers, partnering with key manufacturing companies.

-* Q2 2021: Manufacturing and Fundraising:
+* Q2 2021: Manufacturing:

-  NFT sale starts.
   We buy key manufacturing materials and start the manufacturing of the carbon-fiber structure.
 We also buy the electrical components and start manufacturing custom aluminium mechanical parts such as suspension and direction parts.

 * Q3 2021: Main Manufacturing: